 Gardner and Peck starred together in the “The Great Sinner,” “The Snows of Kilimanjaro,” and “On the Beach.”
 All three movies will be shown at the museum on Saturday, October 6th.
 In addition, the museum plans to celebrate the 50th Anniversary of the filming of “To Kill a Mockingbird” during the festival and show the film on Sunday afternoon, October 7th.

 Heritage tours on Saturday will be held throughout the day beginning at 9am.
 The guided tour will take visitors to places of significance to Ava, such as her birthplace, the Brogden Teacherage where she grew up, and will end at her gravesite at Sunset Memorial Park.
-All-day admission to the Ava Gardner Museum is $7 and heritage tour tickets are $12.
+All-day admission to the Ava Gardner Museum is $7 and heritage tour tickets are $12 for the 2012 season.

 Living With Miss G, Authored by Mearene Jordan, Long-time Personal Assistant to Ava Gardner will be available at the festival and online.
 Many of the book’s real-life episodes arguably would rival some of the best fiction on the market.
 They range from excursions with billionaire Howard Hughes and visits at the Cuban estate of the loveable Ernest (“Papa”) Hemingway to painfully degrading moments in hotels, restaurants and clubs across America where blacks were not welcomed.